Skip to main content

 • Gonadorelin ∞ This is a synthetic version of GnRH.
 When administered via a pump that mimics the body’s natural pulsatile release, it can restore the entire HPG axis function.
 A more common application in fertility protocols involves using it to prevent the suppression of natural testosterone production that can occur with testosterone therapy.

 From a metabolic standpoint, gonadotropin therapy can yield significant benefits.
-Studies have demonstrated that treatment can improve and reduce triglyceride levels in men with hypogonadism.
+Studies have demonstrated that hCG treatment can improve insulin sensitivity and reduce triglyceride levels in men with hypogonadism.
 By restoring testosterone production, it also promotes an increase in fat-free mass.
 This approach is considered highly physiological because it stimulates the body’s own hormone production pathways.

-The choice between these agents depends on the specific clinical goal, whether it is to restore fertility, support production, or both, all while carefully monitoring the broader metabolic response to ensure holistic health optimization.
+The choice between these agents depends on the specific clinical goal, whether it is to restore fertility, support endogenous testosterone production, or both, all while carefully monitoring the broader metabolic response to ensure holistic health optimization.

 Academic